shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

 ## How to sort and remove duplicates

+To sort and remove duplicates pass the `-u` option to `sort`.
+This will write a sorted list to standard output and remove duplicates.

-Sort allows you to remove duplicates when sorting using the `-u` flag.
-Let us suppose that we have a list of breakfast cereals to sort that contains a number of duplicates.
+Suppose a file exists with a list of breakfast cereals to sort.
+This file contains a number of duplicates.
 This is saved in the file `breakfast.txt`.

     Cornflakes
     Sultana Bran